Atlantic Health System’s PGY-1 pharmacy residency program features the following rotations:

 Oncology

-The oncology rotation takes place at the inpatient oncology unit at Morristown Medical Center.
+The oncology rotation takes place at the inpatient oncology unit at Morristown Medical Center or Overlook Medical Center.
 This rotation is intended to familiarize the resident with therapeutic management based on the diagnosis and staging of cancer in the inpatient and outpatient settings.
 Some topics covered will include etiology, oncologic emergencies, liquid malignancies, pain management and palliative care.
 The resident will work with physicians from all disciplines, nurses, social workers and care managers to optimize medication therapy for patients as well as provide medication education and counseling.

 Teaching